lrq3000/pyFileFixity/README.rst

 as comments in the header of the generated ecc files, but you should try to store them outside of the ecc files anyway.

-For users: what's the advantage of pyFileFixity?
+For users: what are the advantages of pyFileFixity?
 ------------------------------------------------

 Pros: